Keylem/ThinkPad-E14-Gen3-AMD-Ryzen-5-5500U-Hackintosh/README.md

 Status
 --
 - No graphics acceleration is available for Renoir right now (but will be at some point) so if possible please update the NootedRed.kext to it's newest from the artifacts tab --> https://github.com/NootInc/NootedRed/actions .
-- Sleep should be modified to use hibernation value 3 (broken by design for now because of the NootedRed
+- Sleep should be OK by default.
+But if you have any issues look at the sleep references at above.
 - CPU power Management is partially working, but needs AMD Power Gadget.app to function.
 - Some adobe apps and docker containers straight up does not work
 - 3.5mm Jack appears to be working but whether if it stays available after wake is still unknown as sleep is broken.